 What’s most important for me is the teachers.
 I plan to go home to Japan to study English at university.
 I’ve been lucky to have a great English teacher, who has helped me a lot.
 Recently we all had to do Public Speaking, and I gave a speech about my life in Japan.
 I used a lot of pictures to help my classmates understand my life back in Japan.
 They enjoyed it.
 The New Zealand way of teaching is very different, and I like it a lot.
 NCEA is hard, but I passed Level 2 and am working towards Level 3.

 My host family are like a real family to me, we know each other really well and do lots of things together.

 Tony Yap Bing Wah - Malaysia

-My daughter Irene Yap Kai Gin has recently successfully completed her final year at Henderson High School with remarkable results.
+My daughter Irene Yap Kai Gin has successfully completed her schooling at Henderson High School with remarkable results.

 As a parent, I am very pleased with the quality of teaching that Henderson High School provides in every aspect of my daughter’s life – from social and life skills to academics.
 The way the teachers nurture and invest in the students’ growth is something I will always be grateful for.

 I can honestly say that Henderson High School has provided my daughter with high quality education and discipline.
 The highly qualified teachers are excellent and the classes are small enough to allow the teachers to give individual attention to the students.

 Here I must give credit to the dedicated International Students coordinator, Mrs Paula Hart.
 She really looks after and takes personal care of the students.
 I want to thank her personally for the kind efforts and help she has given me to solve any problems my daughter faced.
 My experience tells me that I have chosen the right school for my daughter and I would not hesitate to recommend that the parents of International Students send their children to Henderson High School, which provides the highest quality education.

 Finally, I would like to thank the school for what I consider is the wonderful time my daughter had during her two years there.